Telecominfraproject/wlan-cloud-ucentralgw/README.md

 If you would rather launch the docker-compose or helm for the controller, please click [here](https://github.com/Telecominfraproject/wlan-cloud-ucentral-deploy).

 ## uCentral communication protocol
-The communication protocol between the device and the controller is detailed in this [document](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/PROTOCOL.md).
+The communication protocol between the device and the OGWG is detailed in this [document](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/PROTOCOL.md).

 ## OpenAPI
-The service supports an OpenAPI REST based interface for management.
+The OWGW supports an OpenAPI REST based interface for management.
 You can find the [definition here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/openapi/ucentral/owgw.yaml).
 And here is [how to use it](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/OPENAPI.md)

 ## Using the API